Which Of The Following Is Considered A Confined Space

 - Certain equipment vaults after lockout/tagout and ventilation

 You still need a written program.
-In practice, you still need to evaluate the space.
+You still need to evaluate the space.
 But no permit.
-Worth adding: no attendant.
+Now, no attendant.
 No continuous monitoring.

 But — and this is critical — the moment conditions change, it becomes permit-required.
 Welding inside?
 Introducing chemicals?
 A pipe leak?
 The classification upgrades instantly.